gerassimos/dgs19/docs/D_S09_L03_Persistent_Data-Bind_Mounting.md

 docker container run -v /c/Users/gerassimos/stuff:/path/container ...
 ```

-> This is a special case because a windows path is accessible from the Docker linux VM in a special "Virtual Box" way.
+> This is a special case because a windows path is accessible from the Docker linux VM in a special **Virtual Box way**.

 ---